codelearning-ceo/automatisch/packages/docs/pages/index.md

 For example, you can create a workflow for your team by specifying two steps: "search all tweets that include the `Automatisch` keyword" and "post those tweets into a slack channel specified."
 It is one of the internal workflows we use to test our product.
 This example only includes Twitter and Slack services, but many more possibilities exist.
 You can check the list of integrations [here](/guide/available-apps).

 You need to prepare the workflow once, and it will run continuously until you stop it or the connected account gets unlinked.
-Currently, workflows run at intervals of 15 minutes, but we're planning to extend this behavior and support instant updates if it's available with the third-party service.
+Currently, workflows run at intervals of 15 minutes, but we're planning to extend this behaviour and support instant updates if it's available with the third-party service.

 ## Advantages